 To get started, go to Dashboard > Invites > Email.
 Click here to learn how to customize your emails.

-2) Create a CSV and upload your recipients
+2) Create a spreadsheet and upload your recipients

-While you can upload recipients one-by-one (click the Add a Recipient button), you can upload a high volume of recipients at once by creating a CSV file according to the instructions here.
-Upload your CSV file by going to Dashboard > Invites > Recipients and clicking the Upload CSV button.
+While you can upload recipients one-by-one (click the Add a Recipient button), you can upload a high volume of recipients at once by creating a CSV or XLSX file according to the instructions here.
+Upload your file by going to Dashboard > Invites > Recipients and clicking the Upload CSV/XLSX button.

 3) Activate your recipients